kzq/programming_elixir_exercises/Chapter 5 - Anonymous Functions/README.md

 fun = fn ({:ok, file}) -> "Read data #{IO.read(file, :line)}"
 ```
 Last value is returned by functions automatically.
-Functions can be passes as arguments and in Elixir this ability of function passing is used very commonly.
+Functions can be passed as arguments and in Elixir this ability of function passing is used very commonly.

 **& = shortcut of fn** | Short anonymous functions can be written with & notations.  &1,&2.. are parameters.
 ```javascrip